Choosing the right e-learning methods

-The digital disruption of recent years didn’t pass by education: eLearning has seen rapid growth during the last years, expected to reach $325 billion1 by 2025.
+The digital disruption of recent years didn’t pass by education: eLearning has seen rapid growth during the last years, expected to reach $325 billion by 2025.
 As a result, many companies have jumped the bandwagon, creating their own eLearning courses to sell them or invest in their employees’ learning and development.

 This happened for several reasons, with companies understanding the benefits of distance learning, the digital disruption and the pandemic being some of them.
 And while eLearning is becoming more and more popular, choosing the proper eLearning methods may still be a challenge for many companies and individuals.
 First, it is still a challenge to learn the eLearning methods.
 Second, the way you use it will decide whether your efforts are successful, so it requires planning, research, and analysis.